The Big Decision:

 It’s a big one, I know.
 So many parts of your life are encompassed in that question: health, relationships, abundance, honesty, work…it’s one mindf*ck of a question that’s perfectly capable of tripping you up for days at a time.
 And boy, am I ever tripping.

 I started this blog as Palette Dining over three years ago now.
-From the beginning I wanted to create my own business that would allow me to channel some of my creative energy that I didn’t necessarily have a place to channel elsewhere.
+From the beginning, I wanted to create my own business that would allow me to channel some of my creative energy that I didn’t necessarily have a place to channel elsewhere.

-This website has grown and changed and gone through a complete overhaul as I: graduated university, stepped out into adulthood, experienced some fulfilling and some not so fulfilling relationships, published exhilarating, terrifying pieces of writing, travelled to a new continent, moved twice, developed increasing strength and empowerment in dealing with my mental illnesses, taught myself how to use countless new technologies, created a radio show, settled into an understanding and comfort with my gender that has brought me so much joy, held a beautiful baby on the day he was born for the first time in my life…it’s been a wild three years, and I’ve carried this website through all of that.
+This website has grown and changed and gone through a complete overhaul as I: graduated university, stepped out into adulthood, experienced some fulfilling and some not so fulfilling relationships, published exhilarating, terrifying pieces of writing, traveled to a new continent, moved twice, developed increasing strength and empowerment in dealing with my mental illnesses, taught myself how to use countless new technologies, created a radio show, settled into an understanding and comfort with my gender that has brought me so much joy, held a beautiful baby on the day he was born for the first time in my life…it’s been a wild three years, and I’ve carried this website through all of that.

 I’ve also saturated my brain with knowledge from business leaders in many fields to a point where I have a much greater understanding of what it takes to run a business than I did at 22 years old.
-I understand now that the market of food blogging is saturated.
+I understand now that the market for food blogging is saturated.
 Everybody eats, yes, but with the arrival and growth of Pinterest, food bloggers must work harder and harder to set their content apart from the rest and earn a living (if that’s what they desire).
 Is it impossible?
 Certainly not.
 I believe that with monetary investment, a strong drive, and few life commitments, one can spend the 60-80 hours per week growing and improving their business to a point where it becomes sustainable.

 But that’s the catch: What I wanted when I started this site was a business I could survive off of on my own.
 I’ve always been fiercely independent with my finances, and these past three years I just haven’t been able to afford, and also haven’t necessarily desired, to put the necessary time and monetary investment into reaching that place.
 It takes years, it takes time, and it takes effort.
 I understand this now more than I ever did, and it has caused me to reevaluate whether I want to put ALL my effort into THIS right NOW.